 - Technology: hardware, software, infrastructure, etc.

-TSIA’s Knowledge Management Maturity Model highlights four phases which identify the typical progression of KM initiatives, for each pillar, from inception to the strategic planning process.
+For each of these pillars, TSIA’s Knowledge Management Maturity Model (KMMM) highlights four phases which identify the typical progression of KM initiatives from inception to the strategic planning process.

 In the recognition phase of corporate culture, employees are regularly recognized and rewarded for hoarding knowledge, rather than sharing it with their peers.
-When knowledge is shared, it is common for people other than the creator or expert in that field take credit.
+When knowledge is shared, it is common for people other than the creator or expert in that field to take credit.

-In the value realization phase you will be able to gauge the impact employees have on core productivity metrics, such as FCR, talk/resolve time, cost per incident, and ESAT.
+In the value realization phase, you will be able to gauge the impact employees have on core productivity metrics, such as FCR, talk/resolve time, cost per incident, and ESAT.
 You will also begin to see an increase in assisted and unassisted support CSAT, self-service success, and deflection.